RobertTaylor94/week-one-challenge/README.md

 - Condensed code for styles across the page

 ## Learning
 I have learnt many terms for semantic elements used in HTML pages.
 I can confidently create a basic HTML page with several elements in it.
 I can link this page to a style sheet and use CSS styles for my layout and appearance.
+I've also learnt how to refactor code to use less code and make it more readable.